Residency Requirements for Matrimonial Actions in New York under DRL 230

 DRL 230(5) provides a means under which residency may be maintained if the marriage was outside of New York, the parties never lived in New York as a married couple, or no cause of action occurred in New York.
 If none of these conditions are met, then either spouse residing in New York for two years without regard to where the marriage took place or whether the cause of action occurred will be sufficient to allow the action to be maintained in New York.

 If none of the five residency requirements listed in Domestic Relations Law 230 are met, the action cannot be maintained in New York.

 6. Domestic Relations Law 230 Requirements are an Element of the Pleadings and are not Jurisdictional.

 The residency requirements of DRL 230 are an element of the pleadings to a matrimonial action, and must be included the verified complaint or verified counter-claim.
 As part of the pleadings, residency must be proven.
 But once proven, they may not be challenged post judgment.

 By way of contrast, challenges to a court's jurisdiction may be raised even after a judgment is issued, since the court never had the authority to hear the case in the first place.

 The question as to whether residency under DRL 230 is an element of the pleadings or jurisdictional was resolved by the Court of Appeals in the case of Lacks v Lacks 41 NY2d 71 (Court of Appeals, 1976).
 In Lacks, the Court held that any challenge to residency expires upon the conclusion of the divorce action, since it was not jurisdictional in nature.

-The article "Residency Requirements for Matrimonial Actions in New York under DRL 230" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Residency Requirements for Matrimonial Actions in New York under DRL 230" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.